CLI

 runware run --preset quick-flux positivePrompt="A neon city street"Uploading inputs

-runware upload ./photo.jpg
+runware media upload ./photo.jpg

 # Use the result as a seed image